mpv-player/mpv/DOCS/man/libmpv.rst

 -----------------

 The current implementation requires that your plugins are **not** linked against libmpv.
-What your plugins uses are not symbols from a libmpv binary, but symbols from the mpv host binary.
+What your plugins use are not symbols from a libmpv binary, but symbols from the mpv host binary.

 Examples